 Petitions requesting a course overload must be submitted (online) prior to the start of the term in which you wish to take a course overload.

 Only the Verification of Illness or Injury form will be accepted in support of petitions that cite illness as the reason for the request.

 The form must indicate that the patient was examined and diagnosed at the time of the illness and/or injury, not after the fact.

+Frequently asked questions regarding the use of this form and who can fill it out may be found here.
 Students are also required to declare their absence on ROSI on the day of the examination (or by the day after at the latest).